ElementsProject/lightning/doc/lightning-fundpsbt.7.md

 If *reserve* was true, then a *reservations* array is returned, exactly like *reserveinputs*.

+If *excess_as_change* is true and the excess is enough to cover an additional output above the `dust_limit`, then an output is added to the PSBT for the excess amount.
+The *excess_msat* will be zero.
+A *change_outnum* will be returned with the index of the change output.

 On error the returned object will contain `code` and `message` properties, with `code` being one of the following: